 If you’re carrying a debt on the account in question, you can try to negotiate to pay and ask them to delete the negative market.
 This strategy, called pay for delete, is a standard negotiation tool in the credit world.
 Pay for delete tends to be helpful with smaller debts, but it doesn’t hurt to try, no matter the amount or situation.

 To use this method, you will write a letter to the creditor that owns that charged-off account and ask them to remove the derogatory mark on your credit in exchange for payment.
 Before writing the letter, determine whether it’s best to pay the total amount or a portion in the letter to the creditor.
-Remember to only ask for what you can handle so you don’t fall back on your terms.
+Only ask for what you can handle so you don’t fall back on your terms.

 2. Consider a credit counseling agency